Skip to main content

 Analysing cultural factors to raise resilience and reduce radicalisation

-Global inequalities are on the rise and religion is sometimes weaponised to address grievances through religiously-attributed violent radicalisation.
-Positive engagement with religious minority groups and culturally-sensitive strategies that create trust instead of securitisation can curb violent radicalisation.
+Global inequalities are on the rise and religion is sometimes weaponised to address grievances through religiously attributed violent radicalisation.
+Positive engagement with religious minority groups and culturally sensitive strategies that create trust instead of securitisation can curb violent radicalisation.

 Society icon Society

 The previous decade has been marked by important violent radicalisation trends in European cities, indicating that policies aiming to integrate religious diversity into the mainstream are failing.
 The question has arisen whether secularism offers the right approach to accommodating religious minority claims.
 The EU-funded GREASE project brought together researchers from around the globe, particularly Muslim majority countries, to investigate alternatives and to shed light on best practices for addressing violent radicalisation dynamics.
-“GREASE sought to better understand the connection between state-religion relations, governance of religious diversity and violent radicalisation processes, in order to inform European efforts to prevent and counter religious radicalisation,” noted Anna Triandafyllidou, Scientific Coordinator of the project.
+“GREASE sought to better understand the connection between state-religion relations, governance of religious diversity and violent radicalisation processes, in order to inform European efforts to prevent and counter religious radicalisation,” noted Anna Triandafyllidou, scientific coordinator of the project.

 A spotlight on indicators

 In order to investigate religious governance, researchers reviewed societal norms, laws and practices from diverse regions.
-A major outcome of the GREASE project was the development of a set of State-Religion Governance Indicators that allowed researchers to create an in-depth analysis of 24 countries across eight regions, including 13 countries in Europe.
+A major outcome of the GREASE project was the development of a set of State-Religion Governance Indicators that allowed researchers to create an in-depth analysis of 24 countries across 8 regions, including 13 countries in Europe.
 The State Indicators are a useful and accessible tool and are available for use by any country.
 The indicators, which included topics such as state recognition of religious freedom and the existence of religiously based parties in the political arena, allowed for quantitative as well as qualitative assessment and enabled a clear analysis of trends within each country and region.
 Researchers explored best practices in the responses of 12 countries where acts of violent religious extremism had taken place.
 These results are presented in the 2020 publication ‘An International Handbook of Good Practices for Building Resilience Against Violent Religious Radicalisation’.
-Further, the project’s research on different models of religious governance became chapters in the ‘Routledge Handbook on the Governance of Religious Diversity’, published in January 2021.
+Furthermore, the project’s research on different models of religious governance became chapters in the ‘Routledge Handbook on the Governance of Religious Diversity’, published in January 2021.

 Amplifying the results